supercollider/supercollider/README_WINDOWS.md

 lines here contain random data to demonstrate some possibilities.
 The case of portaudio is a bit more complicated, because we need to distinguish two library versions (Debug and Release).
 See the module `FindPortaudio.cmake` in the cmake_modules folder for more details.
+Note this option (or complication) out of the box is only available in the VS build:

     set CMAKE_GENERATOR="Visual Studio 12 2013 Win64"
     set QT_HOME=C:/Qt/5.3/5.3.2